gsteiert/pico-dirty-blaster-workshop/modules/3-openFPGALoader-UFM.md

 4. Open and connect serial terminal
 5. Load MAX10 FPGA image using openFPGALoader
 6. Update firmware in UFM using openFPGALoader

-7. Build new firmware for PicoRV32
+### Extra Credit

-8. Load your new firmware into UFM with PicoRV32
+Build and load new firmware for PicoRV32

 ## Detailed Instructions